| Persons Involved. Alonzo Joseph Sherman of Oscoda MI; and

 of the oldest children by his first wife died of typhus on the

+trip and were buried at sea.
 With all the preplanning we were still surprised and very

 pleased to find a considerable amount of written material that